 Boracay International Dragon Boat Festival

 Whether or not you are a huge fan of boat races and strong athletes maneuvering a boat to the beat of a drum, you will certainly love a reason to the shore of one of the best islands in the world!
 Come to watch the race, share the fun or just frolic in the sand.
-After all, that’s what Boracay Island is for!
+After all, that’s what Boracay Island and spending April in the Philippines are for!